 DIY Microscope Workshops

 The microscopes: I use Kenji Yoshino's clever design, which he described in an Instructable entitled "$10 Smartphone to digital microscope conversion."
-Kenji's design takes advantage of ubiquitous smartphone cameras.
-Based on feedback from teachers, I've enlarged the design to accommodate iPads and other tablets, which are more plentifully available in some schools.
-We've also added springs to stabilize the stage, and non-slip pads to the bottom.
+This design takes advantage of ubiquitous smartphone cameras.
+Based on feedback from teachers, I've enlarged the design for iPads and other tablets.
+We've also added springs to stabilize the stage and non-slip pads to the bottom.

 The workshops.
-Three things happen at the workshops: (1) each teacher assembles a microscope to take away, (2) they get used to using the microscopes as they take pictures of things they brought with them, and they email the photos directly into an online image gallery that we project to everyone in the room, and (3) they brainstorm about how they’ll use the microscopes with children to best match kids' interests and teachers’ curriculum needs.
+Three things happen at the workshops: (1) each teacher assembles a microscope for their class or their school to keep, (2) they get used to using the microscopes as they take pictures of things they brought with them, and they email these pictures directly into a permanent online image gallery that we project to everyone in the room, and (3) they brainstorm about how they’ll use the microscopes with children to best match kids' interests and teachers’ curriculum needs.